Skip to main content

 2024-ongoing

-What increases women’s risk of breast cancer?
-How does the cancer’s biology–its “subtype”–affect outcomes?
-What is causing Black women, especially under age 50, to have poorer outcomes?
+What increases breast cancer risk?
+How does cancer biology–its “subtype”–affect outcomes?
+Why do different people have better or worse outcomes?
 What barriers affect access to treatment, outcomes, and survivorship?
 What do women’s stories of diagnosis, battling cancer, and becoming survivors teach us?
-Can new techniques better identify women’s risk of cancer after a benign tumor is identified?
+Can we better identify women’s risk of cancer after a benign tumor is found?

 What makes CBCS possible?

-CBCS is possible because of the dedication, determination, generosity, and advocacy of the People of North Carolina.
+CBCS is possible because of the dedication, determination, generosity, and advocacy of the People of North Carolina and our Community Advisory Board.

 CBCS is conducted by the Lineberger Comprehensive Cancer Center in affiliation with the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
 It is funded in part by the University Cancer Research Fund, the National Cancer Institute‘s Specialized Program of Research Excellence (SPORE) in breast cancer, the UNC Lineberger TNBC Center (Triple Negative Breast Cancer Center), Susan G. Komen For the Cure, the Breast Cancer Research Foundation, and the U.S. Department of Defense.